Retargeting and re-engagement strategies for the future

 Before any talk of the future, let’s first zoom in on what retargeting and re-engagement actually are (and how they relate to reattribution!).
 Both terms refer to the process of getting existing users (rather than new users) back to your app.

-Re-engagement is all about finding those dormant users, for example someone who used to enjoy your gaming app but hasn’t opened it in a while, and bringing them back.
-The goal is to get them engaging again - whether that’s completing a puzzle or working towards the next level - your metrics for what engagement means will differ depending upon the kind of app you have.
+Re-engagement is all about finding those dormant users — for example, someone who used to enjoy your gaming app but hasn’t opened it in a while — and bringing them back.
+The goal is to get them engaging again — whether that’s completing a puzzle or working towards the next level — your metrics for what engagement means will differ depending upon the kind of app you have.
 For gaming apps, it can often just mean playing again.

 Last but not least there’s reattribution: this is the metric in your Adjust dashboard.
 We define reattribution as an existing user who's actively engaged with a new ad and then re-opened your app.
 What's key to note here is that a user can be reattributed multiple times, as they may in fact re-engage with different targeted ads multiple times.

 Why are retargeting and re-engagement such a big deal?
-As recently as three to five years ago, the name of the advertising game was driving downloads - as quickly and cheaply as possible.
+As recently as three to five years ago, the name of the advertising game was driving downloads — as quickly and cheaply as possible.
 But it turns out that none of those downloads are worth much if the users don’t stick around.
-One recent study by eMarketer showed that seven days after install, only 11 percent of users were still active in an app - a massive turnover.
-Adjust also found that users who are re-engaged remain active in the associate app, on average, three times longer than those who weren’t re-engaged.
+One recent study by eMarketer showed that seven days after install, only 11% of users were still active in an app — a massive turnover.
+Adjust also found that users who are re-engaged remain active in the associated app, on average, three times longer than those who weren’t re-engaged.

 The differences between re-engagement and retargeting strategies

 So what does this look like in practice?
 At first glance, it sounds like re-engagement and retargeting campaigns can overlap quite a bit, but they differ significantly in their structure, look and goals.
-For example, if you have an e-commerce app, you might run a retargeting campaign amongst your most active users.
+For example, if you have an e-commerce app, you might run a retargeting campaign among your most active users.
 This might come in the form of a coupon or a special promotion, or a targeted ad featuring an item they abandoned in their shopping cart.

 A re-engagement campaign could be run simultaneously; it might be directed specifically at users who’ve lapsed in the past sixty days.
-It could be a special offer with ad copy along the lines of ‘we miss you!’, encouraging the user to check back in with the app.
+It could be a special offer with ad copy along the lines of “e miss you!”, encouraging the user to check back in with the app.
 In this example, the two groups of users targeted by these campaigns don’t overlap at all.
 The messaging used to reach users in the two campaigns differs based on their past engagements with the app.

 Both types of campaigns are similar in that they need to be run simultaneously (Adjust can track and measure both without compromising your campaigns or user experience).
 Re-engagement and retargeting campaigns must both find ways to target high-value users, the ones who are most likely to re-engage, no matter which channel the publisher may find them on.
 The user experience must also be frictionless as possible.
-Lucy added:

-Director of Global Mobile Partnership,
+Director of Global Mobile Partnership, Criteo

-Using deep links in re-engagement and retargeting strategies
+Using deep links in retargeting mobile users

 Deep linking is particularly important when talking about retargeting, because it allows marketers to bring users to a specific page or piece of content within an app.
 Think of a banner ad for a travel app, advertising a trip to Hawaii.
 The user is someone who already actively engages with the travel app — they click the ad and they’re taken into the app, not just to their home screen but to the exact trip advertised.
 It’s seamless, it saves time, and it significantly increases conversion rate.
 Even if the app isn’t installed on their phone, if deferred deep linking is enabled they’ll first be taken to the correct app store to download the app, and upon first open they’ll land on the page advertising the same trip to Hawaii as in the original ad.